run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/execute-change.md

     title, select the user or group responsible for the task execution, and others.
     It's also allowed to link a Kaban already created by clickin on the other buton related to the “Workspace”.

+    !!! note "NOTE"

+        When linking an existing Kanban, if the user does not have permission to access a particular Workspace, the system will display a message informing it.
+The user must then request permission in Workspace and Sprint or create a new Kaban framework.

 5. It's also possible to link incidents, problems, lessons learned (which are knowledge about the change made) and files attachments to detail the change